As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 Olivia de Havilland is best known as Melanie Hamilton in Gone with the Wind (1939).
 Her dark brown eyes and unsurpassed smile allowed the actress to play heroines whose gentle, modest, kind disposition opposes the negative hero.

-Surprisingly, this role, inscribed the actress’s name in the history of cinema in golden letters, did not bring her the expected Oscar.
-That time Oscar for a supporting role was received by black actress Hattie McDaniel, who played Mammy wonderfully.
-I mentioned Gone with the Wind in article 38 movies with the most Oscars.
+Surprisingly, this role inscribed the actress’s name in the history of cinema in golden letters, which did not bring her the expected Oscar.
+That time, an Oscar for a supporting role was received by black actress Hattie McDaniel, who played Mammy wonderfully.
+I mentioned Gone with the Wind in article 38 movies with the most Oscars

-But the audience fell in love with the heroine of Olivia de Havilland with all their hearts – her soft, all-forgiving, infinitely loving Melanie charmed the audience so much that they gave these qualities to the performer of the role herself.
+But the audience fell in love with the heroine of Olivia de Havilland with all their hearts – her soft, all-forgiving, infinitely loving Melanie charmed viewers so much that they gave these qualities to the performer of the role herself.

 However, this was a big mistake.
 Olivia de Havilland looked nothing like Melanie Wilkes in real life.
 On the contrary, she was highly purposeful, courageous, stubborn, and able to defend her interests firmly.